MH-LIKHON/MP1-DTL/README.md

 - **Bug 12**: **Buttons not centered or sized appropriately in the contact form.**
   - **Fix**: Used Bootstrap's `d-flex`, `justify-content-center`, and `btn-sm` classes to center the buttons and make them smaller for a better layout.
+### Bug 13: HTML Validation Warning for Comments
+- **Issue**: During the HTML validation process, a warning was encountered indicating that the document was not mappable to XML 1.0 due to the presence of two consecutive hyphens in comments (e.g., `<!-----Navigation----->`).
+The warning is related to the way comments are structured with extra hyphens, which conflicts with XML parsing rules.

+- **Fix**: The comments were updated to be XML-compliant by removing the extra hyphens.
+For example, the comment `<!-----Navigation----->` was changed to `<!-- Navigation -->`.
+This ensures that the comments do not interfere with XML processing while still remaining descriptive.

+### Bug 14: Trailing Slashes in Self-Closing Tags
+- **Issue**: The HTML validation process flagged an issue with the trailing slashes (`/`) in self-closing tags like `<link />`.
+While valid in XHTML, trailing slashes are not necessary in HTML5 and can cause issues, especially with unquoted attribute values.

+- **Fix**: The trailing slashes were removed from the self-closing tags to comply with HTML5 standards.
+For example, `<link />` was changed to `<link>`.
+This ensures that the HTML is correctly formatted for HTML5 without any unnecessary elements that could cause validation issues.

 ## Deployment